 Sure, getting that dream hotelier job in the Middle Eastern states is fabulous, and, of course, well-paying.

-But, navigating the murk that is employment documents and visa hasn’t always been a walk in the park.
+But, navigating the murk of employment documents and visas hasn’t always been a walk in the park.

-Dubai is one of the key destinations for hospitality professionals especially the hoteliers.
+Dubai is one of the key destinations for hospitality professionals, especially hoteliers.

 Dubai (UAE), Oman and Qatar are the major destinations for hotel industry professionals from around the globe.

 This post will provide you with useful information on how to apply for an employment visa for Dubai and other Gulf states.